crossbeam-rs/rfcs/text/2017-07-23-relaxed-memory.md

   from what is written at `'L21`.
 It should read from what is written at `unpin(): 'L30` or a more recent value than that.
 Thus, by release-acquire synchronization, `'L30` happens before `'L46`.

-- Since a thread should access a location before `unpin()`, every access to the unlinked location from the `pin()`ned thread happens before the location's deallocation.
+- Since a thread should access a object before `unpin()`, every access to the unlinked object from the `pin()`ned thread happens before the object's deallocation.